SathyaBhat/sathyabh.at/content/weekly-notes-20-2023/index.md

 ### Link of the week

-Diablo 4 launches in another 10 days, and if there's anything that I miss from my time playing the game, it's the fantastic music.
+Diablo IV launches in another 10 days, and if there's anything that I miss from my time playing the game, it's the fantastic music.
 Luckily, somebody has created a YouTube playlist of it.
 Until the soundtrack is officially released, [enjoy the videos](https://www.youtube.com/watch?v=NrHQF7eURvc&list=PLsQpV9OLWf1KHHeXCjH_4WH14grYlp936&index=1).

 {{< youtube NrHQF7eURvc >}}